capsulescodes/flint/README.md

 <br>

-Write code in your own style while maintaining team consistency.
+Write code your way while ensuring team consistency.

 <br>

-Flint empowers developers to use their personal style and formatting preferences locally, while ensuring consistency in the remote codebase.
-By wrapping Git commands with its own wrapper and custom hooks, Flint automatically formats code during pull and push operations.
+Flint empowers developers to use their personal style and formatting preferences locally, while maintaining a consistent remote codebase.
+By integrating with Git, Flint automatically formats code during pull and push operations.
 This approach prevents commits from being cluttered with formatting changes, making code reviews cleaner and collaboration smoother.

 <br>